The Provisional Committee was created to develop new ideas, programs and benefits for Provisional RGD members.

 Austin Mateka Provisional RGD, Graphic Designer

 Austin is a creative and designer who has been consistently working and looking for new opportunities in a wide range of industries.
-From collaborating with people in advertising, and print shops to transportation, and health, the goal is to always produce exceptional work that reflects the companies endeavors and their client's interests.
+From collaborating with people in advertising and print shops to transportation and health, his goal is to always produce exceptional work that reflects the companies' endeavours and client interests.
 Austin is currently freelancing, but searching to become part of an agency/studio team.
 He recently graduated from Humber College with an Advanced Diploma in Graphic Design.

 Teo Hermann RGD

 Rachel is a graphic designer who loves inspirations and believes in principled design.
 Through her life experience and receiving the Honours in BA and GDD, she learned that great design is not only aesthetic and functional, but is also inspiring and builds people up; tradition and innovation are not rivals, but they work better together.
 She specialises in print design and brand identity and received a number of graphic design awards such as GDC Salazar Print Award and a RGD DesignThinkers Vancouver Scholarship.

 Laura John Provisional RGD, Graphic Designer, Allied Technical Services Inc.

 Qing Li Provisional RGD, Toronto, Graphic Designer, Cygnus